 Of the music I sift through on Youtube, Qawwali sounds very familiar in a number of ways, perhaps more familiar than some of the forms of kirtan I have listened to.
 Described as the meeting point between Islam and Hinduism (Tewwari, 2007:3), Sufi music in India built on bhakti and folk music traditions, combining Persian poetry and Hindu bhajan.
 The instrumentation, the repetition of lines and building tempo are similar.
 The tabla or dholak beats are very similar to the mridanga beats in kirtan – constant, complex and neatly cyclical.

-Listening to the Bengali nam-kirtan I find on Youtube, I feel at home hearing the one-two-three of the kartals, which speeds up to nine beats within three and the drums played.
-All Vaishnavas hold the kartals and mridanga to be sacred.
-Kartals are finger cymbals made of bell metal, one held in each hand with a string, ribbon or piece of cloth wound around the player’s forefingers to keep the kartal in place.
+Listening to the Bengali nam-kirtan I find on Youtube, I feel at home hearing the way the drums are played and the one-two-three of the kartals, which speeds up to nine beats within three.
+While Vaishnava traditions differ on kirtan, all hold the kartals and mridanga to be sacred.
+Kartals are finger cymbals made of bell metal, one held in each hand with a string, ribbon or piece of cloth wound around the player’s forefingers to keep the kartals in place.
 The beat of the kartals anchors the whole kirtan.

 Known as a khol in Hindi or mridanga/mridangam in Sanskrit, the two headed drum (see below) is made of clay and leather.
 Its appearance is distinctive due its barrel-like shape – it has one small, higher pitched head and a larger bass head.
 A cloth strap or guitar strap is attached to the drum to allow it to played standing up.